Anikram/circular_task/readme.md

 ## Task

-We are to send the list of very precious data to our personal cloud storage provided by 3rd party.
+We are to send the list of very precious data to our personal cloud storage (provided by 3rd party).
 Service provider validates every incoming object against the schema:

 ```